Community

 How Network Was Formed

 Tacoma Tree Foundation was founded in 2018 by a small group of residents who knew Tacoma’s tree canopy coverage was low.
-Aware of the detrimental effects of living and growing up in a city with low tree canopy coverage, and inspired to build a movement that would center Tacoma’s communities in the project to plant and care for young trees, they decided to found this organization.
+Aware of the myriad benefits of trees and inspired to build a movement that would center Tacoma’s communities, they decided to found this organization.
+Over the past few years, TTF has steadily grown while collaborating with many community partners, from local governments like City of Tacoma, Pierce County, and the Puyallup Tribe of Indians), to organizations like the University of Washington, The Nature Conservancy, and Hilltop Urban Gardens.

 Shared Successes That Have Emerged From This Network